Elinor Wonders Why

 Elinor Wonders Why is an animated television series created by Jorge Cham and Daniel Whiteson.
-The show premiered on September 7, 2020, on PBS Kids.
+The series premiered on September 7, 2020 from PBS Kids.

-Plot
+Overview

 The exploration-themed show encourages children to follow their curiosity, ask questions when they don't understand, and find answers using science inquiry skills.
 The main character, Elinor, is the most observant and curious bunny rabbit in Animal Town just north of Natural Forest, California.
 She introduces children ages 3–6 to science, nature, and communities through adventures with her friends Olive and Ari.
 Each episode includes two 11-minute animated stories, plus interstitial content, where Elinor and her classmates enjoy either Señor Tapir singing about famous nature explorers or Ms. Mole reading stories.